 To receive the alerts from our e2Campus system, click here and following the instructions.

 All vehicles parked on campus are required to have a valid parking permit.
 All parking lots are color-coded.
 Temporary visitors can obtain a visitor permit available free of charge for a maximum of three days.
-Visitor permits may be obtained in the Police & Safety Office, which is open 24 hours a day, 7 days a week, 365 days a year.
+Visitor permits may be obtained in the Police and Safety Office, which is open 24 hours a day, 7 days a week, 365 days a year.

 Location: Lower Level of McAuley Hall